thinktandem/thinktandem.io/src/content/articles/drupal46-vuepress.md

 $navbarHeight = 4.3rem
 ```

+### Static Asssets

+Moving the static assets (ie images, pdfs, etc) is a fairly straight forward process.
+There is a public directory in the VuePress structure that is used to store all items that will build into the root of the site.
+Since I was not changing the paths of the files, I just copied all images, pdfs, etc in their respective directories and slapped them into the public directory.

 That is basically it on how the [ISNA site](https://isna.org/) got its new look and feel.
 If you have themed in Drupal, you can write a theme in VuePress very easily.

 QA'ing the migration